|Colors:||Brown, chocolate, black, blue, cream, tan, red, orange, white|

 Featured Image: Ievgeniia Miroshnichenko, Shutterstock

-- American Bobtail Kittens – Before you Buy…
+- American Bobtail Kitten – Before You Get One

 - 3 Little-Known Facts about American Bobtail Cats